-Ohio OSHA Violation Attorney and workplace injury lawyer reviews fall protection violations and construction site accidents for plaintiffs nationwide
+Cincinnati, Ohio OSHA Violation Attorney and fall protection violations lawyer reviews fall injuries and construction site accidents for plaintiffs nationwide

 Construction sites are notoriously dangerous workplaces, and workers face a number of safety hazards on a daily basis.
 Employers have a duty and a legal responsibility to follow basic OSHA guidelines for constructing and maintaining fall protection on stairways, ladders, scaffolding and elevated platforms.

 OSHA encourages employers to guard holes in flooring, secure handrails, provide guardrails and toe boards, provide safety harnesses and line, safety nets, and stair railings.
 Workers should be trained on each work site, and floors in work areas should be clean and relatively clutter-free.